oracle/docker-images/OracleHTTPServer/README.md

 ######NOTE: If custom_mod_wl_ohs.conf is not provided or not found under mounted shared data volume, then configureWLSProxyPlugin.sh will still start OHS server which will be accessible @ http://localhost:7777/index.html.

 ######Later you can login to running container and configure Weblogic Server proxy plugin file and run *restartOHS.sh* script.

+### Stopping and re-starting OHS instance
+To stop the OHS instance, execute the following steps:
+1. Exec into the container and execute /bin/bash (Assuming the name of container is 'ohs')

+      docker exec -it ohs /bin/bash

+2. Navigate to /u01/oracle/ohssa/oracle_common/common/bin

+      cd /u01/oracle/ohssa/oracle_common/common/bin

+3. Execute stop-ohs.py

+      ./wlst.sh /u01/oracle/container-scripts/stop-ohs.py

+To re-start the OHS instance, execute the following steps:
+1.Exec into the container and execute /bin/bash (Assuming the name of container is 'ohs')

+      docker exec -it ohs /bin/bash

+2. Invoke restartOHS.sh

+      ./u01/oracle/container-scripts/restartOHS.sh

 ## Node Manager Password